gregalletti/interview-prep/docs/Data_Structures_&_Algorithms/09_Backtracking/Backtracking/01_combination_sum.md

 ## Key Takeaways

+- If you observe the recursive approach, the `choose → explore → un-choose` patter is very clear - but we need to be careful when modifying objects.
+- In Pyhon `combination.append(nums[i])` chooses, then we call backtracking (explore), and after that `combination.pop()` un-chooses.
+For the second backtracking call, we don't need any of this since the choice is *don't include*.
+- In Java we do the exact same.
+Just remember that we don't have a handy pop method but we remove the element by the index, so `combination.remove(combination.size() - 1);`
+- Both of the above instructions have a side effect, which is the fact that they actually modify the `combination` object.
+This means that `ans` might be affected, since if it's a valid combination we're appending to it.
+We can make sure no side effect gets triggered **by appending a copy of the combination**: `ans.append(combination.copy())` in Python and `ans.add(new ArrayList<>(combination));` in Java.
-- One subtle difference which is always good to remember: in Python we can do `combination + [nums[i]]` because this is **creating a copy** of the original `combination` list.
-If we do the same in Java, this won't work because we're modifying the list that all the other branches see.
-A similar behavior would happen in Python in the same way if we did `combination.append(nums[i])` instead -> we would need to `pop()` after.
+- In theory, this can be avoided in Python by passing `combination + [nums[i]]` instead because this is **creating a copy** of the original `combination` list.
+Still works, but does not show the backtracking logic as explicit as the other approach.